 It was through this work that she discovered an aptitude for project management.
 She was selected for PANDA's emerging producer scheme and was matched to Pigeon Theatre.
 Amanda went on to produce five shows for Pigeon.
 Other producing / project management clients included DanceSyndrome, Michael Mayhew, Quarantine, Whitworth Art Gallery and greenroom.

 Amanda has a strong appreciation of the ways in which the arts make a difference to people’s life and she has wealth of experience of encouraging people of all ages and social contexts to develop skills, confidence and lifelong learning through the arts.

 Jemma Louise Thomas

 Marketing Assistant and Freelance Dance Practitioner

 Jemma specialises in youth dance and the delivery of our programme for young people in Llandrindod Wells & Builth Wells.
 She has been dancing since the age of three, learning Tap, Jazz and Ballet.
 In 2004 she undertook a BTEC in Performing Arts at Newtown College, followed by three years at the University of Plymouth where she completed her degree in Theatre and Performance, specialising in Dance.
-In 2012 she undertook an apprenticeship with Rubicon Dance in Cardiff, which led to freelance work for the company which she still does today.
+In 2012 she undertook an apprenticeship with Rubicon Dance in Cardiff, which led to freelance work for the company.
 Jemma loves to teach street dance to all ages and is passionate about supporting schools to develop and deliver dance.

 Freelance Dance Practitioner